 One of the hardest aspects of running a podcast is determining what type of content listeners want to listen to next.
 As mentioned above, they have everything from productivity to growth to culture.
 And most podcast analytic apps don’t provide the data on what listeners want to hear.
 What’s the solution?
 Ask your listeners and get their feedbacks!

 This survey works for a few reasons:

 - Simple website feedback widget that doesn’t annoy visitors.
-It only slides out when they scroll to a certain part of the page and since our widget is fully customizable, you can adjust the colors to blend in with your homepage’s style.
+It only slides out when they scroll to a certain part of the page.
+And since our widget is fully customizable, you can adjust the colors to blend in with your homepage’s style.

 - The response is already provided.
-Once the respondent selects a response, data is captured and it will prompt them to enter their email to get notified when more updates are out for that type of content.
+Once the respondent selects a response, their data is captured and it will prompt them to enter their email to get notified when more updates are out for that type of content.

-- Website widget surveys compared to email surveys allow you to capture feedback from cold audience visits, so you’ll be able to capture a large amount of data from just regular visitors without having to add them to your marketing funnel.
+- Website widget surveys, compared to email surveys, allow you to capture feedback from cold audience visits.
+So you’ll be able to capture a large amount of data from just regular visitors without having to add them to your marketing funnel.